Cyber Security Camp Teaches Students Computing

 Camp Instructors

-The camp is organized and led by Dr. Prasad Calyam, an associate professor in the Department of Electrical Engineering and Computer Science and co-instructed by Roshan Neupane, graduate student in the CERI Center.
+The camp is organized and led by Dr. Prasad Calyam, a Professor in the Department of Electrical Engineering and Computer Science and co-instructed by Roshan Neupane, a Cyberinfrastructure Engineer of CERI Center.
 The instructors are experts in the field of cybersecurity science and practice.
 Since the camp was first offered in 2015, instructors have enjoyed providing bright high school students a crash course in coding and cyber security before letting them work together in a group project to do hands-on learning in a team setting.
+Guest lectures will be given by Connie Coy, who is a Cybersecurity Analyst at MOREnet, and Cody Bounds, who is a Cyber Crimes Task Force Expert in the Boone County Sheriff’s Office.

 Related News